MINAqwq/MFFS/doc/FileSystem.md

 1 1 1 0 0 0
 ```

 6 Sectors.
-0, 1 and 2 are reserverd/used and 3, 4 and 5 are free.
+0, 1 and 2 are reserved/used and 3, 4 and 5 are free.

-As you can see in the example it thw lowest sector number is the MSB.
+As you can see in the example below, the lowest sector number is the MSB.

 ```
 Sec: 0 1 2 3 4 5 6 7  8 9 10 11 12 13 14 15